necst/trilli/paper_fig/figure7/README.md

-# 📊 Figure 7 - Latency Improvement Analysis
+# 📊 Figure 7 - Execution Time Literature Comparison
 This folder contains the necessary files for plotting **Figure 7**.

 > **Important:** Ensure that LaTeX fonts are enabled in Python to guarantee correct image rendering.